Nubro24/KSP_Starship-kOS-Interface/README.md

 > This has been a pet project of mine since around May 2021, and I had a lot of fun making and using this Interface.
 I hope you will too!
 Let me know what you think!
 I thank all the mod makers whose work I have been able to rely on, and without whom none of this would have been possible.
 Especially I want to thank Kari, Sofie, all others that have contributed to SEP and SAMCG14 for his work on SLE.
 >
 > ### By the editor:
 > This work has mostly been done by Janus in the original script.
-My Edits mainly focus on bringing functionallity back, while not rewriting the script.
+My Edit mainly focuses on bringing back functionality, ~~while not rewriting the script~~ adding more features and improving guidance.

 #### If you want to support what I'm doing